rishabh876/RoundedImageView/README.md

 ### What Works?
 - It supports all kinds of drawable, bitmaps, resources just like a normal ImageView.
+- Glide Works fine in my case, other libraries should also work fine.
 - All scale types are working
 - AdjustViewBounds also works

 ### Limitations
 - Android Studio does not display rounded corner in Layout Preview
+- It is not the fastest library out there.
 - Borders are not supported at the moment.
 Pull requests are welcomed.
 - Oval shape is not supported.